Punjabi kabaddi: Asian Kabaddi Cup

 The Asia Kabaddi Cup has been held twice in consecutive years.
 The inaugural tournament was held in 2011 in Iran.
 In 2012, the Asia Kabaddi Cup was held in Lahore, Pakistan, from 1 to 5 November.
 In the 2012 ASIA Kabaddi Cup, Pakistan won against India with a technical win after the Indian team forfeited the match following a dispute.

 UK Kabaddi Cup

 Kabaddi received major recognition in the United Kingdom during the 2013 UK Kabaddi Cup.
 It featured the national kabaddi teams from India, England, Pakistan, the United States, Canada, and a local club team sponsored by SGPC.
 The UK Kabaddi Cup hosts the Punjab circle style of kabaddi.

 World Kabaddi League

-World Kabaddi League was formed in 2014.
-The league includes eight teams from four countries – Canada, England, Pakistan, and the United States – and plays the Punjabi circle style of kabaddi.
-Some of the teams are owned or part owned by actors – Akshay Kumar (Khalsa Warriors), Rajat Bedi (Punjab Thunder), Sonakshi Sinha (United Singhs) and Yo Yo Honey Singh (Yo Yo Tigers).
-The inaugural league season was played from August 2014 to December 2014.
-United Singhs (Birmingham, England) won the finals defeating Khalsa Warriors (London, England) in the first season.
+World Kabaddi League was a short-lived professional league formed in 2014 that held only one tournament before folding.
+The league included eight teams from four countries – Canada, England, Pakistan, and the United States – and played the Punjabi circle style of kabaddi.
+Some of the teams were owned or part owned by actors – Akshay Kumar (Khalsa Warriors), Rajat Bedi (Punjab Thunder), Sonakshi Sinha (United Singhs) and Yo Yo Honey Singh (Yo Yo Tigers).
+The inaugural (and only) league season was played from August 2014 to December 2014.
+United Singhs (Birmingham, England) won the finals defeating Khalsa Warriors (London, England).